Getting Around New York City by Transit

-You book the driver on your smart phone after seeing the guaranteed trip price and then get a description of the vehicle & its licence number.
+You book the driver on your smart phone after seeing the guaranteed trip price and then get a description of the vehicle, its licence number, and a photo of its driver!
 Using the apps map, you then track the progress of the driver as he or she drives to you.
-I love it! love it!
+I love it!

 - Because many Manhattan avenues allow only one way traffic, if going north, for example, start your trip on a avenue going north.
-If you start on a southbound street your total fare will end up higher, as your taxi must go around.
+If you start on a southbound avenue your total fare will end up higher, as your taxi must go around if traffic.

 - Instead of giving an actual destination, such as "Gotham Comedy Club" or "208 West 23rd Street," tell the driver that you're going to "7th and 23rd,"

 Again, this may save the driver from having to go around the block and possibly having to queue in a line of taxis waiting to drop off others.
 It also hopefully tells the taxi driver that you know the city and that he or she should make sure to take the most direct route.

 Pick up free maps for both buses and subways to use while sightseeing at major Manhattan subway stops, such as Grand Central Station or Penn Station, or at the Visitors Centre at 810 Seventh Avenue near Times Square.

 The New York MTA NYC Transit subway route maps may look rather strange, as the current public system brings together a hodgepodge of routes from two once private and independent systems.